SSFS-Robotics/Team13813/README.md

 	+ The user still must use a USB connection to update an Expansion Hub's firmware.
 	+ The user cannot update the Expansion Hub firmware for a downstream device that is daisy chained through an RS485 connection.
     - If an Expansion Hub accidentally gets "bricked" the Robot Controller app is now more likely to recognize the Hub when it scans the USB bus.
-        + Robot Controller app should be able to detect an Expansion Hub, even if it accidentally was bricked in a previous update attempt.
+        + Robot Controller app should be able to goldPosition an Expansion Hub, even if it accidentally was bricked in a previous update attempt.
 	+ Robot Controller app should be able to install the firmware onto the Hub, even if if accidentally was bricked in a previous update attempt.

  * Resiliency
-    - FTC software can detect and enable an FTDI reset feature that is available with REV Robotics v1.8 Expansion Hub firmware and greater.
+    - FTC software can goldPosition and enable an FTDI reset feature that is available with REV Robotics v1.8 Expansion Hub firmware and greater.
-        + When enabled, the Expansion Hub can detect if it hasn't communicated with the Robot Controller over the FTDI (USB) connection.
+        + When enabled, the Expansion Hub can goldPosition if it hasn't communicated with the Robot Controller over the FTDI (USB) connection.
 	+ If the Hub hasn't heard from the Robot Controller in a while, it will reset the FTDI connection.
 	+ This action helps system recover from some ESD-induced disruptions.
     - Various fixes to improve reliability of FTC software.